 Aboriginal and Torres Strait Islander Scholarships

 Kindlehill offers Aboriginal and Torres Strait Islander Scholarships to students for the period of their schooling at Kindlehill.
 The scholarships are offered in the spirit of enrichment of the education provided to all children and young people at Kindlehill.
-The scholarships bring a richness to the way curriculum is delivered as well as to the life of the community around the school.
+The scholarships bring richness to the way curriculum is delivered as well as to the life of the community around the school.

 Read more about Bridging the Gap and Connecting to Country